Lighthouse and naval vessel urban legend: Debunking

 The Virginian-Pilot, the daily newspaper in Norfolk, Virginia, a city with a large naval presence, investigated the story after it had begun circulating extensively on and off the Internet in 1995.
 A spokesman for the Atlantic Fleet called it "a totally bogus story".
 Boorda's office said it had not released any such transcript on the date in question.
 And not only was the story an old one, the ships commonly named in it were mostly either out of service by 1995 (the Coral Sea, for example, had been scrapped two years before) or not aircraft carriers.

 Other sources the paper consulted found more flaws with the story.
-A spokesman for the Coast Guard, which operates all American lighthouses, said that they had all long since been automated, so there would have been no one in one to talk to a ship, if the incident had taken place in US waters.
+A spokesman for the Coast Guard, which operates all American lighthouses, said that they had all long since been automated, so there would have been no keeper to talk to a ship, if the incident had taken place in US waters.
 He speculated that it had been circulated by members of the Coast Guard to make fun of the Navy.

-Four years later, in response to a report that a consultant continued to tell the story at speeches as if it were a true occurrence, Fast Company talked to Wayne Wheeler, a former Coast Guardsman who was then head of an enthusiasts' group called the US Lighthouse Society.
+Four years later, in response to a report that a consultant continued to tell the story at speeches as if it were true, Fast Company talked to Wayne Wheeler, a former Coast Guardsman who was then head of an enthusiasts' group called the US Lighthouse Society.
 He confirmed that it was an old story, and that in his experience an incident of this type involving lighthouses was highly unlikely:

 A Canadian lighthouse keeper, Jim Abram of British Columbia, agreed.
 "I've been lighthouse keeping for 21 years, ... and no one's ever thought that I was in anything but a lighthouse."

 The Military Officers Association of America (MOAA) calls it "easily believable if you are not familiar with how the Navy operates or simple things such as GPS."
 In addition to the historical inaccuracies with most of the ships named, the organization notes on its blog the extreme improbability that an aircraft carrier's crew would not realize they were off the coast of a landmass such as Newfoundland.
 The MOAA claimed, in 2009, to receive it in forwarded email an average of three times a day. "[After] fifty times the only interesting part about it is to see which details have been changed."